-The law recognizes that in some instances the public interest may be better served by not disclosing information.
+The law recognizes that, in some instances, the public interest may be better served by not disclosing information.
 FOIA therefore makes certain public records exempt from disclosure, for reasons ranging from matters of privacy to confidential research-related information.
-One exemption that applies uniquely to schools prohibits Oscoda Area Schools from disclosing student records protected under the federal Family Educational Rights and Privacy Act (FERPA).
+One exemption that applies uniquely to schools prohibits Kenowa Hills Public Schools from disclosing student records protected under the federal Family Educational Rights and Privacy Act (FERPA).

-At Oscoda Area Schools, the decision whether material should be withheld is made by the FOIA Coordinator.
-The FOIA Coordinator has the authority, delegated by the Superintendent, to deny a FOIA request.
+At Kenowa Hills Public Schools, the decision whether material should be withheld is made by the FOIA Coordinator, if necessary after consultation with other appropriate offices including Legal Services.
+The FOIA Coordinator has the authority to deny a FOIA request.